Manteca parents angry that school bus driver never dropped off kids

 “I was concerned.
 I was worried,” said parent Leticia Maravilla.

-Families say they were given the run around before finally being told they could pick up their kids from school.
+Families said they were given the run around before finally being told they could pick up their kids from school.

 “I pulled up and I seen my daughter.
 And she was just crying her eyes out like hysterically crying, and I see all the parents and they’re very upset,” Maravilla said.
 “There’s a kid on the bus and the bus driver had the doors closed and she wouldn’t let him off the bus.”

-The school district says according to the bus driver, student behavior on the bus was interfering with bus safety.
+The school district said according to the bus driver, student behavior on the bus was interfering with bus safety.
 So, the driver turned back to the school for students to be transferred to another bus or picked up.

-But several parents said the bus never making it to their stop isn’t the only thing that made them angry.
-They say it was her behavior that had them upset.
+But several parents said the bus never making it to their stop is not the only thing that made them angry.
+They said it was her behavior that had them upset.

 “Our kids are calling, crying.
 She’s screaming in the background at them,” said parent Heather Jacobs.
 “We went to confront her and she was just snooty like she didn’t do anything wrong.”

-The district said what happened Thursday on the bus route is not normal procedure, and they’ve placed the bus driver on administrative leave pending an investigation.
+The district said what happened Thursday on the bus route is not normal procedure and they have placed the bus driver on administrative leave pending an investigation.

 “I do not want her to be a bus driver anymore.
-They said she was going to be transferred to a different route, but she obviously can not handle it,” Maravilla said.
+They said she was going to be transferred to a different route, but she obviously cannot handle it,” Maravilla said.
 “I do not want her working or driving my kid nor any other kid.”

 Some parents said it’s the last bus ride their kids will take.